Docs

 Bind and check a document

-Optionally bind the text you signed to a record, and let a reader check a document against it in their browser, comparing wording, not exact text.
+Bind the text you signed to a record, and let a reader check a document against it in their browser.

 A writing record shows the shape of an editing process.
 On its own it is not tied to any particular finished document; the URL could be pasted next to anything.
 Binding closes that gap: when you sign, you can commit the record to the specific text you wrote, so a reader can later check whether a document they were given is that text.